Archimedean Screw in Driven Chiral Magnets: Floquet spin wave theory

-The fact that we have periodic driving and are expanding around a state that is -- in a frame of reference co-moving with our Archimedean screw -- periodic in space and time makes \cref{eq:aadagEOM} an ideal candidate for a Floquet treatment.
+The fact that we have periodic driving and are expanding around a state that is --- in a frame of reference co-moving with our Archimedean screw --- periodic in space and time makes \cref{eq:aadagEOM} an ideal candidate for a Floquet treatment.
 We begin by defining the space and time Fourier transformed fields $\tilde{a}_k^m,\tilde{a}_k^{m*}$ as

 Note the factor $\vb{r}+\vscrewvec t$ arising from our comoving coordinate system.
 Within our perturbative scheme, only the fields $\tilde{a}^m_{\vb{k}+n \vb q}, \tilde{a}^{m*}_{\vb{k}+n \vb q}$ with indices $m=-1,0,1$ and $n=-1,0,1$ couple to each other.
 We collect those in a 18-component vector $\Psi^F_{\vb k}$.
+The restriction of the Floquet space is formally justified because we investigate the system in the limit of small $B_\perp$ and our results for eigenenergies and decay rates are formally exact to quadratic order in $B_\perp$.
 Here it is important to realize that to conserve the Poisson brackets of the fields, one has to perform Bogoliubov transformations to diagonalize the dynamical matrix describing our system.
 Taking this into account, it is possible to recast \cref{eq:aadagEOM} as a $18\times 18$ matrix equation (see \cref{appC:excitations} for details)

 with $\Psi^F_{\vb k}(t)=e^{-i \lambda t} \Psi^F_{\vb k}$.
 Importantly, the Floquet-Bogoliubov matrix $M^F$ is {\em not} a Hermitian matrix, both because of the underlying Bogoliubov transformation and the damping terms.
 Its eigenvalues are therefore complex in general,